 When a secure channel is required, a number of additional steps are taken in the process of executing the method.
-For example, if a client calls the NetrLogonSamLogon method to execute an interactive account logon, the execution of the method involves several steps.
+For example, if a client calls the NetrLogonSamLogon method (section 3.5.4.5.3) to execute an interactive account logon, the execution of the method involves several steps.